Plumsail/forms-docs/Public/how-to/provision-api.rst

                 form.NotifyOwner = true;
     *   -   **Enabled**
-        -   Boolean property that determines if form submissions will trigger Power Automate or Zapier or not.
+        -   Boolean property that determines if form submissions will be sent to the server or not.

             |